panther-labs/panther/.github/ISSUE_TEMPLATE/epic.md

 ---
-name: Story
+name: Epic
-about: Planned or ongoing development work
+about: A collection of User Stories
 title: ''
-labels: story
+labels: Epic
 assignees: ''
 ---

 ### Description

-Explain what you are trying to achieve and why this story needs to be implemented.
-What is the value that this will provide?
+A couple high-level sentences of the feature

-### Related Services
+### RFC

-Which backend services must change for this story to be completed?
+The link to the internal Request for Comments document

 ### Designs

-Paste the link to your designs here
+The link to the feature's designs

 ### Acceptance Criteria